greg-raven/Uncommon-Sense/_posts/2017-05-23-spending-other-peoples-money.md

 tag: 'Calvin Coolidge'
 ---

 Nothing is easier than the expenditure of public money.
-It doesn’t appear to belong to anyone.
+It doesn't appear to belong to anyone.
 The temptation is overwhelming to bestow it on somebody.